jakobwiens7/tzm-responsive-block-controls/readme.txt

 This plugin enhances the Block Editor by adding a dedicated **Responsive controls** panel right inside your block's settings tab.
 The provided options allow you to customize how your blocks appear on different devices.
 No more need for complicated workarounds or custom CSS!

-* **Hide Blocks:** Easily hide blocks on specific devices to create tailored layouts.
+* **Hide Blocks:** Easily hide blocks on specific devices to create tailored, clutter-free layouts.
-* **Full Width Blocks:** Make blocks take up the full width of their available space to adjust layouts on mobile devices.
+* **Adjust Block Widths:** Set custom block widths per device, ensuring your content looks great on all screen sizes.
-* **Reverse Direction:** Reverse the direction/order of blocks (like 'Media & Text', 'Columns', or 'Row' blocks) for optimized layouts.
+* **Reverse Direction:** Reverse the direction/order of blocks (like 'Columns' or 'Row' blocks) for optimized layouts.
 * **Justify Blocks:** Ensure fluid layouts by adjusting block justification across different devices.
+* **Optimize Focal Points:** Fine-tune focal points for background images and other media on different screen sizes.
-* **Align Images and Text:** Control horizontal alignment of images and text for consistent layouts across devices.
+* **Align Media and Text:** Control horizontal alignment of media and text for consistent appearance across devices.
-* **Font Size Adjustments:** Adjust font sizes per device to maintain readability and visual consistency.
+* **Font Size Adjustments:** Adjust font sizes for each device to ensure optimal readability and maintain visual hierarchy.
-* **Control Padding and Margin:** Set custom padding and margins for each device to achieve perfect spacing.
+* **Control Padding and Margins:** Set custom padding and margins for each device to achieve perfect spacing.
-* **Adjust Block Gaps:** Adjust block spacing based on device type for optimal layout flow.
+* **Adjust Block Gaps:** Define custom spacing between blocks to maintain flow and balance on all device types.
-* **Adjust Block Heights:** Set different block heights across devices to maintain consistent, visually appealing layouts.
+* **Customize Block Heights:** Set different block heights across devices to maintain consistent layouts.

-With its extensive feature set, TZM Responsive Block Controls provides everything you need to create stunning and visually appealing designs across different devices.
+With such an extensive and exclusive feature set, TZM Responsive Block Controls provides everything you need to create stunning and visually appealing designs across different devices.

 === Source Code ===